PaddlePaddle/VisualDL/docs/faq_EN.md

 Please check the version of VisualDL you use (which visualdl).
 According to the error, it is most likely that you are using the VisualDL 1.3, which attributes to Python 2 you use.
 Python 2 will install the old version of VisualDL automatically.

 At present, VisualDL does not support Python 2 any more.
 And the instructions of existing official documents ae based on VisualDL 2.0, which also will not support Python 2.
 We suggest upgrading the Python's version to Python 3 and installing the latest version of VisualDL.
 In this way, the problem will not appear again.

+## How to modify an existing log file
+Different needs have different solutions
+1. If you need to continue to add logs to the existing log file, specify the `file_name` parameter as the log name when using LogWriter to obtain the log generator, and this log will be written when subsequent data is added.
+2. If you need to add or delete some data in the log, you can read the log through LogReader and process it, and then write it back to a new file.
+Refer to [LogReader Tutorial](./components#LogReader)

+## What are the sampling rules of VisualDL
+In order to minimize the scale of data transmission and make the sampling as uniform as possible, while minimizing the CPU resource occupation required for sampling, VisualDL uses a reservoir sampling algorithm to complete all the back-end data sampling before transmitting to the front-end.
+Regarding the principle and proof of reservoir sampling, please refer to [Reservoir sampling](https://en.wikipedia.org/wiki/Reservoir_sampling).
+Reservoir sampling can avoid loading all data at once through streaming sampling.
+Memory, and ensure that the sampling sequence is as even as possible.